-A mid-year funding forecast will be submitted in February, a year-end forecast submitted in June and a final claim made in October to the Funding Agency.
+A mid-year funding forecast will be submitted in February, a year-end forecast submitted in June and a final claim made in October to the DfE.

-The online portal Pay My Student (PMS) shall be used to process all applications and store appropriate evidence.
+Journey shall be used to process all applications and store appropriate evidence.

-8.4 DLS Application
+6.4 DLS Application